 Reasons Why Savings Accounts Have Beneficiaries

-For multiple name beneficiaries, the account holder will need to provide each beneficiary’s name and address and the beneficiaries do not have to be there, and there is nothing for the beneficiaries to sign.
+For multiple name beneficiaries, the account holder will need to provide each beneficiary’s name and address and other required information mentioned earlier.
 The percentage benefit for each beneficiary must be clearly stated.
 There is no limit to the number of beneficiaries one can include.
-The beneficiaries can be individuals, charity, trusts or organizations.
-It depends on whom the account owner chooses to include.
+The beneficiaries can be individuals, charity, trusts, or organizations as decided by the account owner.

 Compare Top Savings Accounts